UGREEN-NASync/community-guide/docs/ugos/install/adguardhome/index.md

 - Optionally enable DHCP services, if AdGuard Home should manage IPs on your network.
 - Review and apply your settings.

-Once complete, the dashboard will show DNS statistics and allow further customization like blacklists, rewrites, client rules, and logging.

 Make sure to set your router or clients to use your NAS IP as their DNS server so AdGuard Home becomes active in your network.

 After the container starts successfully, open the web interface again by visiting  `http://your-nas-name.local:3000` in your browser.